 Set Designated Play Times

-In order to keep your dog (or other distractions) from eating into your work day, set specific break times for you and your dog.
-Having this structured play time will not only help you get your work done, it will also help reinforce obedience with your dog.
+In order to keep your dog — or other distractions — from eating into your work day, set specific break times for you and your dog.
+Having this structured play time will not only help you get your work done, it will also help reinforce obedience with your pup.

-Create A Separate Pup-Free Work Space
+Create A Separate, Pup-Free Work Space

-Don’t Give In
+Don’t Give In To Begging And Whining

-If your dog starts whining, crying, or batting at the door when you have told him to stay out, do not cave and let them in.
-This will only tell your dog that HE is in charge and by crying he can be near you.
-Your dog is not the boss when you work from home, you are.
-Act like it.
+If your dog starts whining, crying, or batting at the door when you’ve told them to stay out, do not cave and let them in.
+This will only tell your dog that they’re in charge, and by crying, they can be near you.

-Keep Them Occupied
+Keep Your Dog Occupied

-To avoid an interruption to your work flow like scolding your pup for chewed up shoes, make sure they have plenty of physical and mental stimulation for when you are hard at work.
+To avoid an interruption to your work flow — like stopping to scold your pup for chewed up shoes — make sure they have plenty of physical and mental stimulation for when you’re hard at work.

-None of us are perfect puppy parents, period.
-So if you find yourself playing with your pup for twenty minutes when you really should be reconciling this month’s budget, don’t beat yourself up about it.
+None of us are perfect puppy parents — period.
+So if you find yourself playing with your pup for 20 minutes when you really should be reconciling this month’s budget, don’t beat yourself up about it.

-This flux in schedule can make it difficult to keep all the “rules” for working from home with a dog as rigid as routine as you would like.
-Part of working from home (and owning a dog) is learning how to be flexible and roll with the punches.
+This flux in schedule can make it difficult to keep all the “rules” for working from home with a dog as rigid and routine as you’d like.
+Part of working from home — and having a dog — is learning how to be flexible and roll with the punches.